Chase Roullier, snap after snap, cements himself as an anchor of Washington’s offense

 “I could see a lot of what happened to me in what was happening to Chase,” he said.

 Over the next three seasons, Roullier established himself as a steady, dependable presence, starting all but two games.
 Last season, as his rookie contract was set to expire, he played through a knee injury and tried not to wonder if the new staff would value him like the one at Wyoming did.
-On Christmas Eve, Roullier’s agent, Tom Mills, remembered the team emailed an initial contract offer, and they negotiated through the holidays.
+On Christmas Eve, Roullier’s agent, Tom Mills, said, the team emailed an initial contract offer and they negotiated through the holidays.

 On Jan.
 2, Roullier drove to team headquarters with his wife, Sarah.
 He signed the deal on a table outside because of coronavirus protocols, then boarded the team plane to Philadelphia for the regular season finale.
 He felt, for the first time, like he had some security.
-It’s rare for players, especially ones from small schools like his, drafted as late as he was, to receive a second contract with the same team.
+It’s rare for players, especially ones from small schools such as his, drafted as late as he was, to receive a second contract with the same team.

 “I still look at myself as the kid from Wyoming playing in the NFL, and I can’t believe it at times,” Roullier said.
 “Thinking of myself as someone that’s been compensated like I’ve been, it’s hard for me to fathom that I would be at that level. … It’s definitely a dream come true.”